bruno-lang/bruno-lang.github.io/learn/index.md

 vice versa expressed in the surface syntax in the form of usual expressions.
 Tagged forms are used to keep type safety as we will shortly see.

 [^why-ast]: The AST and why it is the _model_ of the language deserves an article on its own.
-Digest: It enables better and easier tooling and allows the surface syntax to focus on expressing the usual well as the _unusual_ doesn't need to be possible to express as one always can escape to the AST.
+Digest: It enables better tooling and allows the surface syntax to focus on expressing the usual well as the _unusual_ doesn't need to be possible to express as one always can escape to the AST.

 To encode any expression directly as an AST elment the AST expression is _tagged_ with the atom `` `ast ``.
 The `plus` function could be implemented as: